Grand Portage National Monument: Voyageur route

 This section covers the voyageur route from Grand Portage westward to the juncture of the route from Fort William at Lac La Croix.
 The Pigeon River is about 3 mi directly north of the reconstructed fort.
 The Pigeon flows basically east and enters Lake Superior at a bay about 5 mi east northeast.
 The portage trail meets the Pigeon about 9 mi northwest at the former Fort Charlotte.
 The portage existed to bypass the river east of Fort Charlotte.
 From Fort Charlotte the canoe route then went west up the Pigeon past the mouth of the Arrow River to the east-west Mountain Lake.
-The old Indian route went north, with a drop of 125 ft, to the east-west Arrow Lake.
+The old Native American route went north, with a drop of 125 ft, to the east-west Arrow Lake.
 The voyageurs, with their heavy freight canoes, cut a new route that ran west over the Petit Neuf or Watape Portage to Watape Lake which is in the Arrow River drainage.
 Then through the Petit Detroit to Rove Lake and the Grand Neuf or Long Portage to Rose Lake at the west end of Arrow Lake.
 From Rose Lake up the Arrow to South Lake.
 From South Lake north over the 700-yard Height of Land Portage to North Lake whose waters flow west to Lake Winnipeg.
-From here the route went west down the ? river through several lakes to Lac La Croix where the route from Fort William came in.
+From here the route went west down through several rivers and numerous lakes to Lac La Croix where the route from Fort William came in.
 Lac La Croix is about 100 mi west of Grand Portage and about 66 mi west of Height of Land Portage.